Is acupuncture appropriate for me?

 How do I find an acupuncture practitioner?

-If you think acupuncture is an option for you, please discuss it with your primary care provider and ask for a referral to one of Mayo Clinic's acupuncture specialists.
+If you think acupuncture is an option for you, discuss it with your primary care provider and ask for a referral to one of Mayo Clinic's acupuncture specialists.